Greenairfares.com

 A. Personal and family investments have covered this one.
 Out of hand, just several thousands of dollars (for hired coding help, mostly.).

-A. Lack of VC's – although personally I would rather work on a project (such as my own) where there is no requirement for VC's!
+A. Lack of VC's – although personally, I would rather work on a project (such as my own) where there is no requirement for VC's!

-Q. What are your thoughts on the future trends of your service and market segment you are in?
+Q. What are your thoughts on the future trends of your service and the market segment you are in?

 A. It will only get bigger -especially the green area.